guyroyse/tracking-aircraft/README.md

 dump1090-mutability --net --interactive   # for Linux
 ```

 The `--net` option tells dump1090 to publish transponder broadcasts on port 30003.
-The `--interactive` flag just makes it prettier.
+The `--interactive` option just makes it prettier.

 Now, from the root of this repo run: